camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 The API to talk to the engine (e.g. to start process instances, subscribe to tasks, or complete them) has changed in Camunda Cloud.
 Some parts (like Query-capabilities or Human Task Management) moved into a different API.
 This means you must *adjust all your code that uses the process engine API*.

 If this affects large parts of your code base, you could write a small abstraction layer implementing the Camunda Platform API delegating to Camunda Cloud, probably marking unavailable methods as deprecated.
-We are happy to welcome community extensions providing this.
+We welcome community extensions that facilitate this.

 ### Service tasks With attached Java code (Java Delegates, Expressions)